 On the June 1, United States President Donald Trump announced that the U.S. would cease all participation in the 2015 Paris Agreement on climate change mitigation and from that, Make Earth Great Again was born.
 This would be a bottle (and a beer) with a message and we would send it directly to the White House to stand up for our planet’s future.

 Working with BrewDog’s graphic team and designers The Red Dress, we collaboratively proposed a bold design to illustrate the problem the world was facing.
 The futuristic label felt a world apart from the traditional bottle label with a horrifying giant, robotic Trump fighting a polar bear.

-Weeks later, the beer was ready.
 The final product was a Saison-style beer with ingredients including arctic water from ice caps and cloudberries and was fermented at a higher temperature than any other beer style – an appropriate nod at the effects of global warming.

 We weren’t quite finished, there was one more surprise, a life-size polar bear made from scratch!
 Mirroring the bottle design, the six-foot “novelty bear tap” – allowed customers to try the new beer direct from its mouth – and, would take pride of place in our shoot.

 Nicknamed “Donald”, the bear was flanked by the brand’s co-founders James Watt and Martin Dickie dressed as Trump – sporting platinum blonde/orange wigs and extra-long red ties for a series of photos and a campaign video explaining the concept.
 We also photographed the bottle in a block of ice for lifestyle pack shots… a clear, visual reference to the polar ice caps.

 Just hours after our shoot, we went to press with the news of the beer’s launch.
 As the world lapped up our latest beer, we placed “Donald” in the flagship, Shoreditch bar.
 We even sent a case to Donald Trump at The White House.